DaliaArchive/BackEndChallenge_001/README.md

   - Run Mongo
   - bundle install
   - script/server

+Credentials for authenticated part are "foo" and "bar" for user and password correspondingly.

 1. I assume that I can make suggestion related to information structures, as explained in the task.
 Therefore I introduced a few improvements.